shukriadams/tuna-server/README.md

             ports:
             - "48004:48004"

 Change "yourPasswordHere" to something better.
-Note that this setup isn't ideal for security as it passwords are stored in clear text, and you're connecting to Mongo as root, but it's "good enough" to get started.
+Note that this setup isn't ideal for security as passwords are stored in clear text, and you're connecting to Mongo as root, but it's "good enough" to get started.

-Before starting you should create the local tuna folder and set its permission
+Before starting you should create the local tuna volume folder and set its permission

     mkdir tuna
     chown 1000 -R tuna